 Our go-to card is the now discontinued Capital One Aspire Travel World Elite MasterCard.
 We have a grandfathered version that pays 2 percent back on every purchase and comes with a 10,000-point bonus each year.
 Our secondary card is the new American Express Cobalt Card, which pays 5 percent back on ‘eats & drinks’ so we use it at any grocery store, restaurant, and liquor store that accepts Amex.

+We each have no-fee chequing accounts at Tangerine, which we use for bill payments, email money transfers, and the odd debit purchase.
 The rest of our banking is done at TD, including our mortgage, line of credit, and investments.

 Each month I contribute roughly 12 percent of my salary to a defined benefit pension plan that my employer also matches.
 The amount listed above is the estimated commuted value of the pension if I were to leave the plan today.

 The plan pays 2 percent of your highest average salary multiplied by the number of years worked.
 So that means if I retired at 60 with an average salary of $100,000 I’d receive $60,000 per year from the pension plan.

 The right way to calculate net worth is to use the same formula consistently over time to help track and achieve your financial goals.

 My preferred method is to list the current value of my RRSP and RESP plans rather than discounting their future value to account for taxes and distributions.